-We have developed a proprietary, computer-based pricing and exposure management system, REMS®.
-Since inception, we have continued to invest in and improve REMS®, incorporating our underwriting and modeling experience, adding proprietary software and a significant amount of new industry data.
-REMS® has analytic and modeling capabilities that help us to assess the risk and return of each incremental reinsurance contract in relation to our overall portfolio of reinsurance contracts.
-We combine the analyses generated by REMS® with other information available to us, including our own knowledge of the client submitting the proposed program to assess the premium offered against the risk of loss and the cost of utilized capital which the program presents.
-We utilize a multiple model and multiple risk approach combining both probabilistic and deterministic techniques.
-The underlying risk models integrated into our underwriting and REMS® framework are a combination of internally constructed and commercially available models.
-We use commercially available natural hazard catastrophe models to assist with validating and stress testing our base model and REMS® results.
-We continually strive to improve our analytical techniques for both natural hazard and non-natural hazard models in REMS® and while our experience is most developed for analyzing natural hazard catastrophe risks, we continue to make significant advances in our capabilities for assessing non-natural hazards catastrophe risks.
+We have developed a proprietary, computer-based pricing and exposure management system, REMS©.
+Since inception, we have continued to invest in and improve REMS©, incorporating our underwriting and modeling experience, adding proprietary software and a significant amount of new industry data.
+REMS© has analytic and modeling capabilities that help us to assess the risk and return of each incremental (re)insurance contract in relation to our overall portfolio of (re)insurance contracts.
+We combine the analyses generated by REMS© with other information available to us, including our own knowledge of the client submitting the proposed program, to assess the premium offered against the risk of loss and the cost of utilized capital which the program presents.
+The REMS© framework encompasses and facilitates risk capture, analysis, correlation, portfolio aggregation and capital allocation within a single system for all of our natural hazards and non-natural hazards (re)insurance contracts.

+We utilize a multiple model approach combining both probabilistic and deterministic techniques.
+The underlying risk models integrated into our underwriting and REMS© framework are a combination of internally constructed and commercially available models.
+We use commercially available natural hazard catastrophe models to assist with validating and stress testing our base model and REMS© results.
+We continually strive to improve our analytical techniques for both natural hazard and non-natural hazard models in REMS© and while our experience is most developed for analyzing natural hazard catastrophe risks, we continue to make significant advances in our capabilities for assessing non-natural hazard catastrophe risks.
+In addition, multiple members of our underwriting and risk management team review the models, and their respective results.